Fail Faster: Staging and Fast Randomness for High-Performance PBT: Evaluation

 We run each strategy on all tasks using a 60-second timeout.
 If a bug is not found within this limit, the task is considered ``unsolved.''
 We exclude tasks where all strategies fail to find the bug from our dataset, as they provide no basis for comparison.
 Similarly, we exclude tasks where the \bq strategy completes in under 5ms, as such negligible run times do not yield meaningful insights into relative performance.
 Across all 30 seeds, these filters remove 28/600 (4.67\%) of type-derived STLC's tasks, 168/600 (28\%) of STLC's tasks, 149/1110 (14.42\%) of type-derived BST's tasks, 268/1110 (24.1\%) of single-pass BST's tasks, and 371/1110 (33.42\%) of insertion-based BST's tasks.
 More sophisticated strategies tend to find bugs very quickly, leading to a higher number of filtered tasks.
 By applying these filters, we ensure that our reported speedups reflect optimizations that meaningfully impact performance.

 Our results are summarized in \figref{fig:etna}, which shows the geometric average of individual-task speedups for each strategy and benchmark.
 Trends in bug-finding speed reflect trends in performance from \secref{subsection:benchmarking}.
 The distribution of speedups in \figref{fig:swarm} reveals substantial variability, with most tasks clustering near the median and a long tail of outliers achieving much larger gains.
 STLC shows a more bimodal distribution of speedups than the other benchmarks, which we attribute to the heterogenous difficulty of its tasks: some tasks regularly hit the 60-second timeout, while others finish in a fraction of a second.
 We find that ``easier'' tasks---those that run on the order of milliseconds---regularly achieve speedups in the range of $4-9\times$, whereas tasks that run on the order of seconds achieve more moderate speedups of up to $3.5\times$.
 Overall, these results give strong evidence that \camlname consistently benefits bug-finding speed, sometimes drastically.
+We expect that these results would hold in real-world scenarios where generation time constitutes a significant proportion of total testing time.

 In addition to \camlname's overall bug-finding speed, we evaluate the performance of its type-derived generators---specifically, whether they can transform previously intractable tasks into tractable ones.
 Out of 79 tasks that initially timed out, 31 (38.4\%) completed successfully using \camlname alone, and 51 (64.1\%) completed successfully after adding \csplitmix.
-This shows that staged type-derived generators can provide significant performance improvements for free, without any additional effort from the user.
+This shows that staged type-derived generators can provide significant performance improvements for "free"---that is, without any additional effort from the user.